Howard Unruh

-Howard Barton Unruh (January 21, 1921 – October 19, 2009) was an American mass murderer (Note: Howard Unruh's status as a mass murderer versus a spree killer is disputed.
-The vast majority of listed sources classify him as a mass murderer.) who shot and killed thirteen people during a twelve-minute walk through his neighborhood in Camden, New Jersey, on September 6, 1949 in an incident that became known as the Walk of Death.
-Unruh was found criminally insane and died in 2009 after a lengthy illness at the age of 88 following 60 years of confinement.
+Howard Barton Unruh (January 21, 1921 – October 19, 2009) was an American mass murderer who shot and killed thirteen people and injured three others during a twelve-minute walk through a one-block span of his neighborhood in Camden, New Jersey, on September 6, 1949.
+The incident, which became known as the "Walk of Death" and the "Camden shootings", ended after Unruh surrendered to police after running out of ammunition.

+Diagnosed as being legally insane and thus immune to criminal prosecution, Unruh was committed at the New Jersey State Hospital.
+He died at this facility in 2009 at the age of 88 following over 60 years of confinement.